-Equally at home at the keyboard or on the podium, Jeffrey Kahane has established an international reputation as a truly versatile artist, recognized by audiences for his mastery of repertoire ranging from J.S.
+Equally at home at the keyboard and on the podium, Jeffrey Kahane has established an international reputation as a versatile artist, with a diverse repertoire ranging from J.S.
 Bach, Mozart, and Beethoven to Gershwin, Osvaldo Golijov, and John Adams.
-Since his 1983 Carnegie Hall debut, he has given recitals in major music centers including New York, Chicago, Boston, San Francisco, and Los Angeles, and has appeared as soloist with the New York and Los Angeles Philharmonic, Cleveland and Philadelphia Orchestras, Toronto and San Francisco Symphony orchestras, and at all of the major U.S. summer festivals.

-Jeffrey Kahane has been recognized for his innovative programming and commitment to education and community involvement, including through honors such as ASCAP Awards for Adventurous Programming for his work in both Los Angeles and Denver.
-Mr. Kahane has recorded for the SONY, EMI, Telarc, RCA, Nonesuch, Deutsche Grammophon, Virgin Records, Decca/Argo and Haenssler labels.
-The Los Angeles native and graduate of the San Francisco Conservatory of Music, received first prize at the 1983 Rubinstein Competition, was a finalist at the 1981 Van Cliburn Competition, and received a 1983 Avery Fisher Career Grant.
+A Los Angeles native and graduate of the San Francisco Conservatory of Music, Jeffrey Kahane received first prize at the 1983 Rubinstein Competition, was a finalist at the 1981 Van Cliburn Competition, and received a 1983 Avery Fisher Career Grant.
 He is currently a professor of keyboard studies at the University of Southern California–Thornton School of Music.